Azure/azure-sdk-for-java/sdk/vision/azure-ai-vision-imageanalysis/src/samples/README.md

   ```
   javac SampleAnalyzeAllImageFile.java -cp target\dependency\*
   ```
-  you should see the resulting class fil, for example `SampleAnalyzeAllImageFile.class`.
+  you should see the resulting `.class` file, for example `SampleAnalyzeAllImageFile.class`.

 ## Run the sample